iAverages/SkinsAPI/README.md

 `/head/:name` - Request the head for a user.
 `/skin/:name` - Request the raw skin for a user.
+`/3d/skin/:name` - Request the 3D skin for a user.
+`/3d/head/:name` - Request the 3D head for a user.

 All endpoints (but skin) can return a custom size.
 Append ?width=\<size in px> to the request.
 This can also be done with height.
 (If only the width/height is given, both are set to the same value given)
 By default, the head endpoint returns a 300x300 px head.